|

 MacFindanus MacAlpin |

-Son of Findanus, called MacFingon MacAlpin, acquired further property
+called MacFingon MacAlpin, acquired further

-in the Western Isles and in the shires of Perth and Ross.
-For some period
+property in the Western Isles and in the shires of

-MacAlpin in addition to their other appellations. |
+frequently assumed the patronymic of MacAlpin in addition to their

 VI |